hypernormalisation/cupola/README.md

 - `tela-icon-theme`: flat and simple icon pack, with light and dark themes.
 - `pacwall-git`: utility to make a dependency graph for pacman and set it as your desktop background.
 - `termite-style-git`: command-line utility to change the theme and font of termite.
+- `xidlehook`: utility to automatically lock the screen after a timer.
+Can prevent locking when audio is played or an application is fullscreen.

 To install with an AUR helper, e.g. `yay`:
 ```bash